 ***Please note that this video is based on Moodle 3.5 though much of the explanations relate to the updated 3.9 version.
 Updated video coming soon.

 Getting started: Steps for setting up your course

 The following series of steps is a rough workflow for starting to use an LMS for the first time.

 Moodle course sites are automatically created for every course and course section each semester.
 Instructors and students are added to the sites by an automatic process.

 Get training and consult resources

 IITS offers training for Concordia faculty and staff on Moodle.
 For a complete list of scheduled training sessions and to register go to the Availability and Registration page of the IITS Web site.

 IITS also provides documentation for using Moodle.
 Consult the Moodle LMS page for links to more resources.
 Another excellent resource is Moodle Docs, where you can find descriptions and step-by-step instructions.

 Configure course settings

 There are a number of settings that should be configured so that your course looks the way you want and does what you want it to do.
-You can access these from the Edit settings link on the Administration block of your course homepage.
+You can access these from the Edit settings link in the Actions menu (designated with a gear icon) in the top right-hand corner of your course homepage.